 This is dependent on the program that you apply for and whether you correctly address the program objectives and critical factors, such as eligible activities and expenses.
 Even if your application meets all of the program criteria, there is no guarantee that your application will succeed, however there are steps that your business can take to maximize your funding success rates.

 Before you apply, be sure to carefully review the objectives of the funding program.
 If you cannot fully meet the requirements, move on to the next program.
 When you find a program where you can match all the criteria, your success rate will be much higher.
-Or you could contact Mentor Works directly to fast track your funding identification process.
-Be sure to let us know a bit about your business and project so we can accurately identify suitable programs.
+Need support?
+Contact Mentor Works to identify the government funding programs and support the application process.

 Does the government track progress once I am approved?